RobertWSON/vue-learning/README.md

 ### **1. Olive Oil**

 - **Description:**
-  (Newly added at work with suggeston from Chat GPT)
    A shopping cart application designed for managing olive oil product data.
 This project focuses on learning and implementing
    Vue.js, integrating MongoDB for efficient data management and enhancing interactivity through API usage.
-  (My Original below)
-  A shopping cart application for managing olive oil product data.

 - **Features:**
   - Dynamic front-end built with Vue.js .